robatron/KII/README.md

 ### About my car

 Her name is Sylvia, and she's a 2001 Subaru Impreza L Sports Wagon ("Sports Wagon"?
-Kind of an oxymoron, eh? ;-)
+Kind of an oxymoron, eh?)